Stop! Your Lease Extension in Lake Could Be FREE

 Top reasons for lease extension now:

-Most mortgage lenders have tightened lending criteria in recent years and borrowers are encountering difficulties in arranging funding or re-mortgage against property with shorter lease terms, particularly under seventy years as they are considered to be deficient for lending purposes.
+Most mortgage lenders have narrowed their lending criteria in recent years and borrowers are encountering difficulties in arranging finance or re-mortgage against flats with shorter lease terms, particularly below seventy years as they are deemed to be insufficient for lending purposes.

 Lender Requirement